 From a mark with little tidal flow the float will stay in one location and it is up to the angler to keep an eye on the float and react when a biting fish causes it to dip under the surface.
 It is usually best to wait until the float is fully submerged before striking to ensure that the fish has fully taken the hook and bait into its mouth.
 If the fish is not successfully hooked it is best to not reel in and leave the float and hook out as the fish will often come back around for another go at the bait.
 In some locations tide and wind may cause the float to move along in the sea.
-It is a good idea to simply see where the tide takes the float as a slowly moving bait will prove tempting to many fish that see it passing, and if the angler lets out a little line from the reel the float can also be taken into deeper water.
+It is a good idea to simply see where the tide takes the float as a slowly moving bait will prove tempting to many fish that see it passing, and if the angler lets out a little line from the reel the float can also be taken out into deeper water.
 However, anglers must be aware of the tide taking the float sideways into weed or rocky ground where the float could get snagged, and if fishing from a crowded pier or busy rock mark anglers letting floats drift in the tide will need to be careful that they do not allow their float to become tangled in the lines of other anglers.

 Bait for Float Fishing